 One such opportunity is gonna be on what I call a “sandwich” landing page.
-When your reader opts-in to get a freebie, but does not consent to be on your email list, then they get sent to your thank you page after they entered their email.
+When your reader opts-in to get a freebie but does not consent to be on your email list, then they get sent to your thank you page after they entered their email.
 On this “Thank You” page you’re either gonna let them download the material, or you’re telling them that you’ll send the freebie over email.

 Now what you can do is to create one additional landing page before your “thank you” page.
 I call this method, “selling your reader on giving consent”.
-This additional landing page that is immediately between the optin and
+This additional landing page that is immediately between the optin and the “

-On this page you might outline some key benefits of being on your email list, the types of content you send out, and the type of information you generally provide.
+On this page, you might outline some key benefits of being on your email list, the types of content you send out, and the type of information you generally provide.

 The sole purpose of this page is to sell your reader on the idea of giving consent because being on your email list is gonna benefit them.

-You can have a link or a button that they can click on if the agree to be on your email list.
+You can have a link or a button that they can click on if they agree to be on your email list.
 In your Email Service Provider (ESP) you can designate a tag of GDPR_Consent, so when people agree to be on your email list and click on the button or link, your ESP automatically tags them as GDPR_Consent.

-Don’t forget to have another link or button on that landing page where again you’re telling your readers that if they don’t want to be on your email list, then to click on that link.
+Don’t forget to have another link or button on that landing page where again you’re telling your readers that if they don’t want to be on your email list, then click on that link.
 This link would ideally take them to the “Thank You” page where they can get their freebie or get it in their inbox.

 Use your freebie delivery email and your follow-up as an opportunity to convince your reader to give consent